nasa/Transform-to-Open-Science/tops_faq.md

     TOPS is advocating a vision of open science in which the entire research workflow--from inception to the creation of data and software artifacts and publishing results--is as open as possible.

  <h4>What kind of training and educational initiatives could we implement to make open science more accessible?</h4>
-  <a href = "https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing/">Our Open Science 101</a> is just the beginning; TOPS will announce in late 2022, the upcoming Year of Open Science which will include a comprehensive plan on engaging with the scientific community through hackathons and summer/winter schools, and at all the large science society conferences.
+  <a href = "https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing/">Our Open Science 101</a> curriculum is just the beginning.
+NASA, along with the White House, designated 2023 as the Year of Open Science and engaged with the scientific community through hackathons and virtual cohorts, and at large science society conferences.
+The TOPS team will continue these efforts over the next several years.
 Check out our <a href = "https://github.com/nasa/Transform-to-Open-Science/blob/main/docs/Area1_Engagement/Outreach/tops_conferences.md">calendar</a> and our <a href = "https://nasa.github.io/Transform-to-Open-Science-Book/Year_of_Open_Science_Guide/readme.html">Year of Open Science Guide</a> to join us!

-   <h4>How can research and data-driven artists further science? </h4>
-  One way to broaden participation is through making science more accessible and the arts are one way to do that.
-We hope to have a <a href = "https://www.spaceappschallenge.org/">Space Apps challenge</a> focused on STEAM initiatives to get people from all of the world thinking about this.

    <h4>How does citizen science connect to open science?</h4>
   We realize that the road to making open science a reality doesn’t begin and end with academics and NASA scientists.
 We want to reach science-interested populations too!
 Citizen science provides an opportunity for the general science-interested public to get involved with scientific research to address societal needs, particularly those at a regional or local level, and to advance innovation.